spm/spm-docs/docs/reference/MEEG/eeg_DCM.md

 Subject".
 Click on "Subject" and in the box below on "New: Session".
-Click on models and in the selection window that comes up select the DCM mat files for all the models (remember the order in which you select the files as this is necessary for interpretating the results).
+Click on models and in the selection window that comes up select the DCM mat files for all the models (remember the order in which you select the files as this is necessary for interpreting the results).
 Then run the model comparison by pressing the green "Run" button.
 You will see, at the top, a bar plot of the log-model evidences for all models.
 At the bottom, you will see the probability, for each model, that it produced